copiaincolla/MetaTagsBundle/README.md

 Tags starting with __"S2.0"__ are compatible with Symfony 2.0.x.

-If you are using symfony 2.0.x follow [this guide](https://github.com/copiaincolla/MetaTagsBundle/blob/symfony-2.0.x/README.md).
+If you are using symfony 2.0.x follow [this guide on the symfony-2.0.x branch](https://github.com/copiaincolla/MetaTagsBundle/blob/symfony-2.0.x/README.md).

 # How it works